Xzeloks/ELI-5/memory-bank/progress.md

 *   **Custom Paywall Confirmation:** Confirmed that the app is utilizing the custom `PaywallScreen.dart` as intended for managing user subscriptions via RevenueCat.
 *   **Chat Loading & Data Isolation Resolved:** Addressed the issue where opening chat sessions from history sometimes resulted in a blank page.
 This was investigated in the context of Supabase RLS policies and Flutter data loading logic in `ChatNotifier` and `ChatDbService`.
 *   **iOS RevenueCat API Key:** Placeholder for iOS API key in `lib/main.dart` identified and highlighted for user to update with their actual key.

+## [Current Date] - Chatbot Prompt Enhancements & Response Quality

+Based on tester feedback regarding generic chatbot responses, the following improvements were made:

+*   **Issue Identified:** The chatbot provided generic responses to questions about app usage (e.g., "Can you give me some examples of how to use this app?") because the OpenAI system prompt lacked specific context about the ELI5 app's features.
+*   **Solution - System Prompt Augmentation (`lib/services/openai_service.dart`):**
+    *   The system prompt for the `SimplificationStyle.eli5` and the `default` fallback case in `OpenAIService` was significantly updated.
+    *   **Added App-Specific Context:** A section titled "About the ELI5 App and How to Use It:" was added to the prompt.
+This section details key app functionalities:
+        *   Pasting text for simplification.
+        *   Sharing URLs/links (including YouTube) for content explanation.
+        *   Using the camera (OCR) to scan and explain real-world text.
+        *   Asking general questions.
+        *   Choosing different explanation styles (ELI5, Summary, Expert).
+    *   **Instruction for App Usage Questions:** The prompt now explicitly instructs the AI: "If a user asks for examples of how to use the app, you can describe some of these common uses in a conversational way."
+    *   **Improved Response Style Guidance:**
+        *   The prompt was rephrased to encourage more natural, conversational language from the chatbot.
+        *   It now includes the instruction: "Try to vary your sentence structure and avoid using lists for every explanation, unless a list is the most natural way to answer (e.g., for specific steps)."
+        *   The examples within the "About the ELI5 App" section were also rephrased to be more narrative and less like a direct list to further guide the AI's response style.
+*   **Clarification on URL/YouTube Handling:** Confirmed that the existing architecture in `ChatProvider` correctly pre-processes URLs by fetching their content/transcripts and then sends this textual data to `OpenAIService`.
+The AI is informed that "The user shared this link..." or "The user shared this YouTube video..." along with the extracted content.
+The updated system prompt aligns with this by describing these features.
+*   **Outcome:** The chatbot is now better equipped to provide specific examples of app usage and should generate responses in a more natural, less list-heavy style.

+*   **User Request - AI-Generated App Description:**
+    *   Provided the user with a detailed prompt they can use to have an external AI generate a comprehensive description of the ELI5 app, covering its concept, features, and tech stack.
+    *   Subsequently, upon user clarification, provided an AI-to-AI prompt, demonstrating how I (as an AI) would instruct another AI to generate the app description.
+    *   Finally, provided an "honest description" of the app from my AI perspective, focusing on a balanced assessment of its features, strengths, and underlying mechanisms, suitable for internal review or market research insight.